New homes in England are now assessed on both a carbon target (TER) and a fabric target (TFEE).

 That said, there’s nothing to stop the determined builder getting a wall U value this low by increasing the cavity size to 125mm.
 The most likely combination here would be 75mm of a well known PIR board and 50mm air.

-Update: we’ve found a product that exceeds the recommended U value in a standard 100mm cavity.
+Update: we’ve found a product that improves on the recommended U value in a standard 100mm cavity.
 Read more here.

 Floors are tricky to advise on because, unlike roofs or walls, the dimensions of the floor alter its performance.
 Here the upper limit remains the same at 0.25 W/m2K, while the notional model suggests 0.13 W/m2K.